Tomrdh/discord-addons/README.md

 - [YTGamer/docs repository](https://github.com/YTGamer/docs)
 - [License](https://github.com/YTGamer/docs/blob/master/LICENSE.md)

+# Note

+`Tomrdh/discord-addons` is generated from `YTGamer/bdthemes` to continue updating these themes.
+YTGamer/bdthemes is now discontinued.

 # If you don't know…

 To download a theme, choose the theme file and click "Raw" at the file top.
 Use Ctrl + S to save.
 You must save in the following path: `%appdata%\BetterDiscord\themes` (or `\plugins` for plugins) (paste it in file explorer) (for Windows).
 Make sure your file name ends with `.theme.css` (`.plugin.js` for plugins, `.config.json` is the plugin's data) and enable in Discord app.